Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/NOTES.md

-#### If you accidentally open the application in more than one Terminal, you can kill all instances of the running application by typing: #"pkill -9 python3".
+#### If you accidentally open the application in more than one Terminal, you can kill all instances of the running application by typing:
+pkill -9 python3

 commands